traefik/traefik/docs/content/routing/services/index.md

           url = "http://private-ip-server-1/"
     ```

-The `weight` option allow weighted load balancing on the servers.
+The `weight` option allows for weighted load balancing on the servers.

 ??? example "A Service with Two Servers with Weight -- Using the [File Provider](../../providers/file.md)"